Triangulation Statistics

 Difference in definitions

-In the original this paper, the off-center is defined to instead be the circumcenter if it the triangle pqc₁ has radius-edge ratio less than β.
+In the original paper, the off-center is defined to instead be the circumcenter if it the triangle pqc₁ has radius-edge ratio less than β.
 Here, we just let the off-center be the point c so that pqc has radius-edge ratio of exactly β.

 source